Collaboration, Partnership / Survey, Research

 Google Books Library Project and HathiTrust

-From 2007 through to 2010, Keio University participated in the Google Books Library Project, digitizing and publishing approximately 100,000 materials in Japanese for which the period of copyright protection had expired.
-The outcomes of this project were then offered to the HathiTrust Shared Repository, which was established in the main by North American libraries participating in the Google Books Library Project in 2014, contributing to the development of Japanese studies.
+Keio University participated in the Google Books Library Project, digitizing and publishing approximately 100,000 materials in Japanese from 2007 through to 2010 for which the period of copyright protection had expired.
+The outcomes of this project were then offered to the HathiTrust Shared Repository, which was established in the main by North American libraries participating in the Google Books Library Project in 2014, contributing to the development of global Japanese studies.